thejjw/sunbeam-charms/charms/neutron-k8s/README.md

 `amqp`: To connect to RabbitMQ
 `identity-service`: To register endpoints in Keystone `ovsdb-cms`: To connect to OVN
+`ingress-internal`: To expose service on underlying internal network

+The following relations are optional:

-`certificates`: To retrieve generated certificates from Vault `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network `ironic-api`: To receive the service readiness signal from the `ironic-k8s` charm.
+- `certificates`: To retrieve generated certificates from Vault
+- `ingress-public`: To expose service on public network
+- `ironic-api`: To receive the service readiness signal from the `ironic-k8s` charm
+- `baremetal-switch-config`: To receive baremetal switch configuration for the `ml2_conf_networking_baremetal.ini` file

 ## OCI Images